Exit Planning for California Wholesale Distribution Business Owners

-Most business owners don’t understand that it is never too early to start planning for when you will exit your business and sell it.
-No matter what that sale looks like, you will need to be prepared, and for California wholesale distribution business owners, this is no different.
+Regardless of what the sale looks like, you will need to be prepared.
+For California wholesale distribution business owners, this is no exception.
 In fact, some advisors will tell you that having an exit plan in place is a good idea from the time you purchase your business.

 So what does an exit plan look like?